Megidd/Feather/README.md

 # What it actually does

+This plugin has two commands helping with two aspects:

+1. `FeatherPrintable` command to optimize 3D print process.
+   * Making sure your 3D print will be done correctly.
+1. `FeatherLighten` command to optimize design process:
+   * Maximizing strength while minimizing the weight.

+## Optimize 3D print process

-It helps you optimize 3D print workflow by FEA, finite element analysis.
+A plugin command, i.e. `FeatherPrintable`, helps you optimize 3D print workflow by FEA, finite element analysis.
 It means you can analyze your 3D model layer-by-layer almost the way it's 3D printed slice-by-slice.

+At each layer, you will see a graph showing Von Mises stress throught the 3D model.
+You would be able to compare them with the ultimate stress of the resin material.
+This way, you can precisely estimate whether your 3D print process will collapse or not.

+## Optimize design process

+Another plugin command, i.e. `FeatherLighten`, helps you optimize the 3D model design.
+You can strengthen the model while decreasing its weight.
+The finite element analysis - FEA - along with topology optimization are used.

+An optimized 3D model will be generated.
+Some elements of the original 3D model are removed without affecting the required strength.